clemenssielaff/notf/pynotf/docs/logic.md

 Side question: do we even need user-defined code in Operators?
 Can't we just provide all the Operators that the user needs?
 Well, the reactivex libraries seem to think so.
 At the time of this writing, its [documentation](http://reactivex.io/documentation/operators.html#alphabetical) lists around 70 reactive components.
 But we would instead like our built-ins to be as minimal as possible.
 Sure, you can put a standard library on top and that can contain all the Operators you could think of, but you could also write your entire UI without the standard library and program all of your Operators yourself.
 So we *do* want user-defined code in our Operators.

-### Slots
+### Interface Operators (Interops)

-Slots are Receivers that have an associated node and than forward their received Signal to a method of a Node subclass.
+Interops (formerly called Properties) are Receivers that have an associated node and than forward their received Signal to a method of a Node subclass.
 Which method that is depends on the state of the Node.

 ## Cycles in the Circuit

 We started out with the assumption that the Circuit must not contain any cycles, meaning that the path that a Signal takes through the Circuit must never fold back onto itself.
-This is a safe requirement to make, since Emitters (either directly or through Operators or Slot callbacks) may contain user-defined code that may not be reentrant.
+This is a safe requirement to make, since Emitters (either directly or through Operators or Interop callbacks) may contain user-defined code that may not be reentrant.
 It also rules out the possibility of the Signal cycling endlessly through the same loop, crashing the whole system.
 Lastly, it is also easy to prove that a graph does not contain cycles, which made the rule enforceable at runtime.
 <br> So why didn't we just leave it at that?

 First, we noted that reentrancy would not be a problem because by the time an Emitter emits a new Signal, all of the user-defined code has already completed.
 And the emission in turn does not require access to any of the user-defined state that might change in a situation where the user-defined code is executed while the emission is still running.